codex-team/hawk.php/README.md

 ## Monolog support

-If you want to use Hawk Catcher with Monolog then simply add a handler.
+If you want to use Hawk Catcher with Monolog simply add a handler.
-It will catch provided errors and exception.
+It catches provided errors and exception.
 Common string logs will be ignored.

 ```php
 $logger = new \Monolog\Logger('hawk-test');